 All our families must first pass a written application process, followed by a family and home inspection visit conducted by our homestay staff.
-They are evaluated on a list of points covering the physical facilities to the family profile, and if they pass all points, they are admitted into the program.
-Once in the program, families are evaluated weekly by students and must maintain an 85% average "grade" in order to keep their active status.
-Every year, the school holds professional development workshops for staff and families, focusing on any weak areas in the homestay program, with the goal of reaching an average grade amongst all families of 95%.
+They are evaluated on a list of points from the physical facilities to the family profile, and if they pass they are admitted into the program on a trial basis.
+Once in the program, families are evaluated weekly by students and must maintain an 90% average "grade" in order to keep their active status.
+Every year, the school holds professional development workshops for staff and families, focusing on areas for improvement in the homestay program, with the goal of reaching an average grade amongst all families of 95%.

 What are the houses like?

 The standard of living and the culture is different, and you need to keep an open mind if you decide on this option!
 If you choose our Samara Beach Campus houses are built simply, in a rustic style, and as in any tropical climate, you will see more bugs than you are used to.
-If you choose our Heredia City campus, standards are slightly higher, more similar to what you may be used to back home, with some notable exceptions (thermal shower heaters, for example!).
-Remember that true cultural experiences often require certain sacrifices, but can also broaden your horizons in ways you may never have imagined.
+If you choose our Heredia City Campus, standards are more similar to what you may be used to back home, with some notable exceptions (thermal shower heaters, for example!).
+Remember that true cultural experiences often require sacrificing certain material comforts, but can also broaden your horizons in ways you may never have imagined.

-- HEREDIA CAMPUS: "My homestay was awesome.
+- USA: "My homestay was awesome.
 My family was so welcoming and kind.
-They really cared about caelin and I and were interested in our lives.
+They really cared about Caelin and I and were interested in our lives.
 They helped us with our Spanish a lot too, they were dedicated to the program and the cultural experience we were having..."
-Maria S., student, 2016 Pinkerton Academy group, USA,
+Maria S., student, 2016 Pinkerton Academy highschool group